Bilal4700/Flipbook/README.md

 Backend: Flask

 Running the Backend
-Navigate to the backend directory.
+Navigate to the backend directory. and activate the virtual environment myenv all instructions for backend are included in README.md file in backend directory

 Install all dependencies:
     pip install -r requirements.txt